minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

-# Migrate Application to Sharded Dataabase
+# Migrate Application to Sharded Database

 ## Introduction

-When you want to migrate the application from the non-shard database to the sharded database, you need re-design the schema, migrate the data and modify the applications.
+When you want to migrate the application from the non-shard database to the shard database, you need re-design the schema, migrate the data and modify the application.

 Estimated Lab Time: 60 minutes.